amybalmforth/bank/README.md

 There are methods for the following actions:

+Bank class -

 1) Depositing money (taking two parameters - date of deposit and amount)
 2) Withdrawing money (taking two parameters - date of withdrawal and amount)

+Bank statement class -

 3) Printing an account statement

 The program can be interacted with via IRB.

 I have structured the program in two objects/classes - Bank class and Bank Statement class.
 I originally had one class (Bank) taking care of all responsibilities as I felt all responsibilities were closely related, however I later chose to refactor into two classes.
 This way, all the responsibility for keeping track of account activity and printing statements is looked after solely in the Bank Statement class.
-I made the access to the bank balance itself private for security/access reasons (sensitive data).
+I made the access to the bank balance itself private.

 I spent an hour planning before starting to write tests, thinking about what functions the program needed and how these could be accomplished.
 I took a TDD approach writing the program.
 As the program grew I made some changes/improvements and ended up deleting previous tests where I was repeating myself.

-Deposits and withdrawals must be positive numbers (higher than zero), otherwise an error is given.
+Deposits and withdrawals must be positive numbers (higher than zero), otherwise a message is given asking for a number higher than zero.

 ### Acceptance criteria